O4. Inhaled combination therapy

 A systematic review of 19 randomised controlled trials involving 10,400 COPD patients of combined corticosteroids and long-acting beta2-agonists in one inhaler (Nannini 2013a) [evidence level I] found that, compared with placebo, both fluticasone/salmeterol and budesonide/formoterol reduced the rate of exacerbations (rate ratio 0.73; 95% CI 0.69 to 0.78).
 It was estimated that treatment with combined therapy would lead to a reduction of one exacerbation every two to four years.
 The three-year number needed to treat for an additional beneficial outcome (NNTB) with fluticasone/salmeterol to prevent one extra death was estimated at 42 (95% CI 24 to 775).
 Combined treatments improved health status to a small extent and improved lung function.
 Increased risk of pneumonia was observed with combined treatments compared with placebo (OR 1.62, 95% CI 1.36 to 1.94), with a three-year NNTH for one additional case of pneumonia estimated to be 17.
 However, exacerbations, hospitalisations or deaths did not increase.
 Overall, the authors concluded that there were no major differences between combined inhalers in terms of benefits, but the evidence was currently not strong enough to demonstrate that all are equivalent.
 Data from Kliber (Kliber 2010) [evidence level I] in 30,495 patients with COPD enrolled in trials of six months or greater duration found combination therapy, compared with placebo, was associated with a reduction in all cause mortality, relative risk 0.80 (95% CI 0.69, 0.94).

 Studies have found conflicting results when the different combination therapies were compared with the mono-components alone.
-A systematic review by Nannini et al (Nannini 2012) of 14 studies (11,784 participants) found low quality evidence for reduced exacerbation rates (rate ratio 0.76; 95% CI 0.68 to 0.84) with ICS/LABA vs. LABA alone [evidence level I].
+A systematic review by Nannini et al (Nannini 2012) of 14 studies (11,784 participants) found low quality evidence for reduced exacerbation rates (rate ratio 0.76; 95% CI 0.68 to 0.84) with ICS/LABA versus LABA alone [evidence level I].
 There was no statistically significant difference in hospitalisations or mortality.
 ICS/LABA improved quality of life and FEV1 to a small extent, compared to LABA alone.
 High attrition rates from the studies limited the confidence in the results, except the mortality result.
 Pneumonia was observed more commonly with ICS/LABA use (OR 1.55; 95% CI 1.20 to 2.01) with an annual risk of 4% on combination treatment, compared to 3% on LABA alone.
-A network meta-analysis of 21 clinical trials of ICS/LABA demonstrated that these combinations, except budesonide/formoterol and beclometasone/formoterol, reduced moderate-to-severe exacerbations as compared with placebo and LABA; however, none of the combinations reduced severe exacerbations (Oba 2014) [evidence level 1].
+A network meta-analysis of 21 clinical trials of ICS/LABA demonstrated that these combinations, except budesonide/formoterol and beclometasone/formoterol, reduced moderate-to-severe exacerbations as compared with placebo and LABA; however, none of the combinations reduced severe exacerbations (Oba 2014) [evidence level I].
 In 2012, Sharafkaneh et al reported that budesonide/formoterol 320/9 mg compared with formoterol alone prolonged the mean time to first exacerbation (277.9 days versus 249.8 days; p= 0.029).
 Higher pneumonia rates were noted with budesonide/formoterol 320/9 mg 6.4% compared with 2.7% for formoterol alone (Sharafkhaneh 2013).
+In a RCT of 26 weeks (Ferguson 2017) [evidence level II], twice daily budesonide/formoterol pMDI 320/9 mcg resulted in a 24% reduction in exacerbation rate (rate ratio 0.76, 95% CI 0.62 to 0.92; P = 0.006) and a 22% reduction in time to first exacerbation (hazard ratio 0.78; 95% CI 0.64 to 0.96; P = 0.0164) compared with twice daily formoterol DPI 9 mcg.
+The study did not show any important difference between the groups in their safety profile, including incidence of pneumonia (1% versus 0.5%).

 The SUMMIT study randomised 16,590 COPD patients with post-bronchodilator FEV1 50 to 70% predicted, and history or increased risk of cardiovascular disease, to fluticasone furoate/vilanterol, fluticasone furoate, vilanterol or placebo (Vestbo 2016a).
 Median study exposure was 1.8 years in this event-driven RCT.
 No benefit for all-cause mortality was seen with any of the active treatments, compared to placebo [evidence level II].
 Because this primary outcome was not reached, the secondary outcomes were considered to be descriptive.
-These included a clinically insignificant reduction (8 ml/yr) in the rate of decline of FEV1 with fluticasone furoate/vilanterol or fluticasone furoate vs. placebo.
+These included a clinically insignificant reduction (8 ml/year) in the rate of decline of FEV1 with fluticasone furoate/vilanterol or fluticasone furoate versus placebo (Calverley 2018a).
 Fluticasone furoate/vilanterol reduced the rate of exacerbations treated with corticosteroids alone (61% reduction, 95% CI 51 to 69%) or with corticosteroids and antibiotics (45%, 95% CI 38 to 52%), but not those treated with antibiotics alone (-2%, 95% CI -15 to 9%) (Martinez 2016).
-Rates of pneumonia were similar between treatment groups (Vestbo 2016a).
+Rates of pneumonia were similar between fluticasone furoate and placebo groups (Vestbo 2016a, Crim 2017)

 Addition of fluticasone furoate to vilanterol increased the risk of pneumonia, particularly in patients with more severe airflow limitation (FEV1/FVC <0.46) and either BMI <19 (HR 7.8, 95% CI 4.7–13.0) or previous history of pneumonia (HR 4.8, 95% CI 3.0–7.7) (DiSantostefano 2014) [evidence level II].
 Risk for pneumonia was significantly higher in all fluticasone furoate/vilanterol treatment groups (fluticasone furoate/vilanterol 50 mcg/25 mcg, 100 mcg/25 mcg and 200 mcg/25 mcg) compared with the vilanterol 25 mcg group when administered once daily in the morning.
 Factors associated with at least a twofold increase in risk of pneumonia were low BMI (<25 kg/m2), 30% ≤ FEV1<50% predicted, age >65 years, a prior exacerbation history, being a current smoker, and having a prior pneumonia event (Crim 2015).< Prev Next >